scikit-learn-contrib/hiclass/README.md

 predictions = classifier.predict(X_test)
 ```

-In order to use the local classifier per parent node instead, simply update the import and instantiate the object `hierarchical_classifier` as:
+In order to use the local classifier per parent node instead, simply update the import and instantiate the object `classifier` as:

 ```python
 from hiclass import LocalClassifierPerParentNode